 California Tax Debt Forgiveness: Is It a Real Thing?

-California will forgive tax debt via an Franchise Tax Board Offer in Compromise.
+California will forgive tax debt via a Franchise Tax Board Offer in Compromise.
 An FTB Offer in Compromise is an agreement between the California state taxing authorities, the FTB, and the taxpayer to settle the tax debt for less than the amount owed.
 FTB Offers are not someone everyone qualifies for.
-It is common to have an IRS Offer in Compromise is accepted and the FTB Offer is not plausible to send or rejected if sent.
+It is common to have an IRS Offer in Compromise is accepted and the FTB Offer is not plausible to send or reject if sent.
 An FTB Offer is the best kind of California tax debt forgiveness.

 What Makes California Forgive Tax Debt?

 The California FTB wants to see that you are broke with little to no chance of improving the situation in the near future.
 The financial qualifications for CA tax debt forgiveness are similar to that of the IRS, but a few details make it harder to get an FTB Offer accepted.
 First, California takes age into consideration in the Offer process and uses it against you.
-You are less likely to get an Offer accepted if you are young.
-The IRS is more likely to accept an Offer if you are a senior, but they do not disqualify you for being young.
+You are less likely to get an offer accepted if you are young.
+The IRS is more likely to accept an offer if you are a senior, but they do not disqualify you for being young.

 If you are 20 and owe $10,000 to the FTB, odds are your request for CA tax forgiveness will get rejected due to your age.
 However, if the financials make sense, the IRS would still accept an Offer in Compromise from you.
 This happens in a lot of cases.
 You get a settlement with the IRS, but a payment plan with the FTB.
 The good news is the FTB debt is usually substantially less in comparison to the IRS debt.

 CA Tax Debt Forgiveness Beyond Just Settlement